 In addition, she has a strong practice in medical, Coronial and healthcare law.
 She also sits as an Assistant Coroner for West Yorkshire (Eastern District).

 She is head of Chambers’ Professional Discipline and Regulation Team.

-Jan is registered with the Bar Council to undertake Public Access work and is able to receive instructions directly from lay clients, as well as those on the traditional professional client basis.
+Jan is registered undertake direct access work and is able to receive instructions directly from lay clients, as well as those on the traditional professional client basis.

-Doctors, nurses, dentists and other healthcare practitioners’ regularly instruct Jan on a Public Access basis in a range of matters before various Regulators including the General Medical Council (GMC), the General Dental Council (GDC), Nursing and Midwifery Council (NMC), Health and Care Professions Council (HCPC).
+Doctors, nurses, dentists and other healthcare practitioners’ regularly instruct Jan on a direct access basis in a range of matters before various regulators including the General Medical Council (GMC), the General Dental Council (GDC), Nursing and Midwifery Council (NMC), Health and Care Professions Council (HCPC).
 She also receives instructions from solicitors and unions.

 She assists medical and healthcare practitioners with all manner of cases, including allegations involving professional misconduct, clinical failings, surgical errors, sexual misconduct, dishonesty and drug errors.
 She provides legal assistance, guidance and representation from early on in the proceedings, throughout the regulator’s investigation and at any Interim Order Panel (IOP) hearings, Health Committee hearings and substantive hearings to determine a Registrant’s Fitness to Practise (FTP).

 In addition, she regularly advises upon GMC registration matters and represents doctors before GMC Registrations Appeals Panel Hearings.